RishiKrYML/CoPilotAssistedAppDevelopment/README.md

 https://user-images.githubusercontent.com/97149381/220018212-47ec1ab6-1c95-4d64-9e5d-9bb91a87b4f2.mov

-I asked Copilot to fetch movies from the give API.
+I asked Copilot to fetch movies from the given API.
 It was able to successfully fetch the movies.
 It has written a line to decode the data from `Movie`, but I had to make some changes manually to 'Movie' to make it decodable.

 ## Calling the API